No matter what is happening in the world or in your own life, you can still make Thanksgiving special.

 Start your Christmas cookie baking.

-I hope you were able to find a few tips on how to make Thanksgiving special this year.
-But however you spend it, remember to give thanks.
+I hope you were able to find a few tips to make Thanksgiving special.
+However you spend it, remember to give thanks.

 thanksgiving prayer